arc42/quality.arc42.org-site/qualities/E/_posts/2022-12-28-explainability.md

 related: accountability, analysability, clarity
 permalink: /qualities/explainability
 ---
+Explainability is a quality sometimes required in the context of Artificial Intelligence (AI).
+The proposed AI Act of the European Union will probably contain obligations for some AI systems to provide explanations about decisions that impact user rights.

 ### Definitions

-> A system S is explainable with respect to an aspect X of S relative to an adressee A in context C if and only if there is an entity E (the explainer) who, by giving a corpus of infomration I (the explanation of X), enables A to understand X of S in C.
+> A system S is explainable with respect to an aspect X of S relative to an addressee A in context C if and only if there is an entity E (the explainer) who, by giving a corpus of information I (the explanation of X), enables A to understand X of S in C.
 > [L. Chazette, W. Brunotte and T. Speith, "Exploring Explainability: A Definition, a Model, and a Knowledge Catalogue," 2021 IEEE 29th International Requirements Engineering Conference (RE), Notre Dame, IN, USA, 2021, pp. 197-208, doi: 10.1109/RE51729.2021.00025.](https://ieeexplore.ieee.org/document/9604587)

 <hr class="with-no-margin"/>